 TTM: trailing 12 months

-There are currently 1.8 million Group 1 Automotive shares held short by investors – that's known as Group 1 Automotive's "short interest".
-This figure is 6% down from 2.0 million last month.
+There are currently 1.9 million Group 1 Automotive shares held short by investors – that's known as Group 1 Automotive's "short interest".
+This figure is 3.3% up from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Group 1 Automotive shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Group 1 Automotive.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Group 1 Automotive.